jb55/Data.Maybe.cs/Readme.md

-# Data.Maybe
+# Functional.Maybe

-Option types for C# with LINQ support
+Option types for C# with LINQ support and rich fluent syntax for many popular uses

 ## Examples